microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

     </p>

 ##  5. ADDING C CODE FILE TO THE SIMULINK MODEL:
 The dsPIC33CK PWM peripheral block will be having only basic configurations.
-In order to configure the other PWM peripheral configurations a C code file needs to used.
+In order to configure the other PWM peripheral configurations a C code file is used.
 This C code needs to be added to the Simulink model.
 Follow the steps below to add a C file into the Simulink model.

 1. In the **Modelling** tab, click on the **Model Settings**.